davidgenn/HttpReplayingProxy/README.md

 The responses will be cached in `/some/directory/to/cache/in`.
 This could be the test directory of your project and then the fixtures can be committed alongside your tests.

 ## How do you keep the cached responses up to date?
+You can either:

+* Set a Time To Live on the cache configuration `new HttpReplayingProxyConfiguration().timeToLiveForCacheInSeconds(86400) // One day `
+* Or you can rest the cache manually

 You can reset the cache in two ways:

     FileBasedCache.reset("/some/directory/to/cache/in");